lifinance/types/git.README.md

-# Li.Finance - Types
+# LI.FI - Types
-Types for lifi projects
+Types for LI.FI projects

 ### Summary
-This package contains all common types for the [LiFi SDK](https://github.com/lifinance/sdk).
+This package contains all common types for the [LI.FI SDK](https://github.com/lifinance/sdk).
-Learn more about LiFi on (https://li.finance).
+Learn more about LI.FI on (https://li.fi).

 Check out the [Changelog](./CHANGELOG.md) to see what changed in the last releases.